eonurk/eonurk.github.io/_pages/about.md

 Hey there, I am Onur!
 I am a PhD candidate in Computational Oncology at Leiden University Medical Center (LUMC) advised by [Prof. Erik van den Akker](http://www.molepi.nl/en/people/people_item/t/erik_van_den_akker).

-Previously, I was working at [The Jackson Laboratory](https://www.jax.org) as a Computational Biologist.
-I was a member of [Ucarlab](https://www.ucarlab.com/).
+Previously, I was a Computational Biologist at [The Jackson Laboratory](https://www.jax.org) as a member of [Ucarlab](https://www.ucarlab.com/).
 I had my MSc in Computer Science (2020) and BSc in Electrics and Electronics Engineering (2017) departments of Bilkent University.

 ## Recent News